ethtags/backend/README.md

 DELETE  /{address}/tags/{tag_id}/votes/
-    Delete a vote for a given address and nametag, must have been created by the requestor
+    Delete a vote for a given address and nametag, must have been created by the requestor.
+If the requestor clears cookies (changes sessionid) then they will not be able to delete their previous vote.

     Request Body
         {}